-Breast implant removal or breast implant revision in Perth is an increasingly common procedure.
-It’s commonly performed due to breast implant complications, and may also be known by other terms, such as “explantation”, or by its medical term “enbloc capsulectomy”.
+Breast implant removal or revision is a common procedure that Perth women choose Dr Colbert to perform.
+It and may also be known by other terms, such as “explant”, “explantation”, “enbloc capsulectomy”, or “secondary breast surgery”.

 Is breast implant removal for me?

-You may be a good candidate for breast implant removal surgery if you have:
+You may be a good candidate for breast implant removal if you:

-Decided that you no longer want to have your breast implants.
+- No longer like the size or shape of your breast implants, or have decided that you no longer want to have breast implants.

 What does breast implant removal involve?

 This is the most straightforward procedure.
 Under general anaesthesia, an incision is made in the breast crease or just above it, allowing the implants to be removed.
 The scar capsule that forms around the implant can be removed entirely (capsulectomy) or partially.
-Cosmetically it may not give the most satisfying results, as removing the implants will result in a smaller breast size and looser skin.
+It results in a smaller breast size, and sometimes in looser skin.

 Removing the implants and tightening the skin is a suitable option for patients with a suitable amount of remaining breast tissue.
 This procedure will involve placing incisions around the breast to help elevate the nipple and areola, while tightening the breast skin to give it a more rejuvenated look.

-Dr Colbert will discuss all of the above options with you to help you make the best choice for you and your body.
+During your consultation Dr Colbert will discuss all of the above options with you, helping you make the best choice for you and your body.